powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 ## Backup ZFS Snapshots

-Of course, taking a snapshot is great for rollbacks due to mistakes, snapshots are not to be considered a backup.
+Of course, taking a snapshot is great for rollbacks due to mistakes, but snapshots are not to be considered a backup.
 As a result, keeping snapshots on a different system or location is essential if the data is considered critical.

 Snapshots can be sent to a file or received from a file to allow for easy backup and restore: